 Yes You Can

 Yes, you can still sell your products on social media platforms and other sales sites including Facebook, Instagram, Pinterest, Twitter, Amazon, and Etsy.

 Yes, you can choose your own theme for your website and they are pretty good looking.
 (More on this in the last paragraph)

 Yes, you can choose from their different payment options.
 Pricing starts at $29 a month and up depending on what features you would most utilize with your business.
 One of the biggest pros of Shopify is its flexibility.
 It can easily grow to fit the needs of your business as your business grows!

 The Best of the Best

 If you are setting up your Shopify site it can easily be incorporated into your current website.
-If you plan to use Shopify as your main website, there are good looking pre-set theme options offered by Shopify.
+If you plan to use Shopify as your main website, there are good-looking pre-set theme options offered by Shopify.
 At Dogwood, we like to use great technology and pair it with great website design and functionality.
-In other words, we love to integrate your Shopify site with a beautiful custom made website.
+In other words, we love to integrate your Shopify site with a beautiful custom-made website.
 Combining your custom site with Shopify’s streamlined selling and payment system ensures that your customers have the best online shopping experience possible.

-Don’t be intimidated by the thought of incorporating retail sales to your website.
+Don’t be intimidated by the thought of incorporating retail sales into your website.
 Funnel all your social media sales to one Shopify platform and streamline your work.
 The crew at Dogwood would love to help you.
 Let’s discuss what your business needs are and what the best next step is to get those needs met.
 Reach out to us today and let’s get the conversation started.